Juicern/luma/README.md

 Migration SQL executes on startup (against Postgres).
 If the database in `LUMA_DB_DSN` does not exist, the server will attempt to create it (requires sufficient privileges).
 Default system prompt + preset store are created automatically.

+### Providers

+By default the backend registers:

+- `openai` – uses the official Chat Completions API via `github.com/sashabaranov/go-openai`.
+Any rewrite request with `provider_name: "openai"` will make a real API call using the stored key.
+Override the base URL through `providers[].base_url` in `config.yaml` if needed.
+- `gemini` – still mocked via the Echo client until its adapter is implemented.

 ## Make Targets

 The `Makefile` captures common workflows: